 When a servicemember’s misconduct was not considered serious enough to warrant a court martial in the opinion of his commanding officer, but did require harsher punishment than an administrative remark or reprimand, his superior could have offered him an Article 15, which he could then accept or refuse.
 In the past, many servicemembers were likely to refuse despite having committed the offense because it would likely force their commander to pursue alternatives like counseling rather than go through the hassle and overkill of an official court martial.
 If the commanding officer did decide to move forward with a court martial, the servicemember could always try to deal it back down to an Article 15, drawing the process out and wasting resources.

-buy modafinil ireland Current Solution: The Short Martial
+buy Pregabalin 300 mg uk Current Solution: The Short Martial

 The short martial saves the Government prosecutors hours of work by avoiding a jury, and reduces the amount of vagaries that can occur with a jury trial.
 Senior SNCOs and Officers will no longer need to be pulled from their regular duties to be part of a court martial, and trials will move along faster without breaks to argue what the jury should and shouldn’t hear.
 Also, having the trial decided by a military judge alone may provide more predictability and consistency of sentences for comparable offenses.